 When advanced wrist arthritis causes debilitating pain, it’s time to talk with the board-certified orthopedic surgeons at Ortho 1 Medical Group about a carpectomy.
 The skilled team recommends this surgical procedure to patients with degenerative wrist disease who seek long-lasting pain relief and improved wrist mobility.
-To learn if a carpectomy can help you, call the office in La Jolla or Chula Vista, California, today or book an appointment online.
+To learn if a carpectomy can help you, call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or book an appointment online.

 Carpectomy is surgery that relieves wrist pain by removing some of your wrist bones.
 Your wrist contains eight bones called carpal bones, roughly organized into two rows.